-The Certificate of Advanced Graduate Study (CAGS) is an advanced 30-credit certificate with a concentration in counseling and clinical supervision for counselors who wish to enhance those skills.
+The Certificate of Advanced Graduate Study (CAGS) is an advanced 30-credit, post-master's program with a concentration in special education for educators who wish to enhance their knowledge and skills.
 Students develop individualized programs with specialized concentrations with their adviser's approval.

-Applicants are required to have completed a master's degree in counseling or a closely related field from a regionally or nationally accredited institution of higher education and to submit three letters of recommendation, a statement of career goals, and a resume or curriculum vitae.
-Eligible applicants are invited for an interview with the admission committee.
+Applicants are required to have completed a master's degree in special education or a closely related field from a regionally accredited institution of higher education.